sa2blv/Reflector-/README.md

-# GeuReflector
+# Reflector+ Is a trunking reflector with supprt.

-GeuReflector is a fork of [SvxReflector](https://github.com/sm0svx/svxlink) extended with a **server-to-server trunk protocol** that lets multiple reflector instances share talk groups (TGs) as independent parallel voice channels — analogous to telephone trunk lines between telephone exchanges.
+GeuReflector is a fork of [SvxReflector](https://github.com/sm0svx/svxlink) extended with a **server-to-server trunkoing protocols** that lets multiple reflector instances share talk groups (TGs) as independent parallel voice channels — analogous to telephone trunk lines between telephone exchanges.

 Original SvxReflector by Tobias Blomberg / SM0SVX.
-Trunk extension by IW1GEU.
+GEU Trunk extension by IW1GEU.
+UDPtrunk extension by SA2BLV.

 ---